randsleadershipslack/documents-and-resources/howtorands.md

 **I heavily bias towards action.** Long meetings where we are endlessly debating potential directions are often valuable, but I believe starting is the best way to begin learning and make progress.
 This is not always the correct strategy.
 This strategy annoys those who like to debate.

+**I default to delegation.** I believe the delegation of increasingly large, complex, and high risk projects to my team is the correct way to build trust and grow the team.
+If you feel a thing I've delegated to you is too large, complex, or risky, you should tell me and I will help.
+You should know that I would not make this delegation choice if I did not believe you would be successful.

 **I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.

 **I need you to know that sometimes we are in HIGH ALERT and things will get strange.** There is an exception to many of my practices and principles and that is when we are in a HIGH ALERT situation.
-HIGH ALERT conditions usually involve existential threats to our company.
+HIGH ALERT conditions usually involve existential threats to our product, team, and/or company.
 During this time, my usual people, process, and product protocols are secondary to countering this threat.
 If it is not obvious, I will alert you that I am in this state along with my best guess of when we'll be done.
 If I am constantly in this state, something is fundamentally broken.
+You should tell me this.
+I might be so busy that I need the reminder.

 ## Feedback Protocol
-I firmly believe that feedback is at the core of building trust and respect in a team.
+I firmly believe that feedback (along with delegation) is at the core of building trust and respect in a team.

 At $COMPANY, there is a formal feedback cycle which occurs twice a year.
 The first time we go through this cycle, we’ll draft a proposed set of [OKRs](https://en.wikipedia.org/wiki/OKR) for you for the next review period.
 These are not product or technology OKRs; these are professional growth OKRs for you.
 I’ll send you these draft OKRs as well as upward feedback from your team before we meet so you can review beforehand.

 In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I’ll ask for feedback on my performance.
 At our following review, the process differs thusly: I’ll review you against our prior OKRs, and I’ll introduce new OKRs (if necessary).
 Rinse and repeat.

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in our 1:1s.
 I am going to ask you for feedback in 1:1s regularly.
 I am never going to stop doing this no matter how many times you say you have no feedback for me.
-I believe a healthy feedback culture is a cornerstorn of building high trust relationships.
+I believe building a healthy feedback culture is a cornerstone of building high trust relationships.

 Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with agreement.